Moroccan-Spiced Vegetarian Stew

 1/8 tsp cayenne pepper (optional)

 2 cups dried, soaked chick peas (or 1 - 19 oz can, rinsed)

 1 - 24 oz can diced low sodium tomatoes

 2 cups vegetable broth (store-bought or make your own vegetable stock with our recipe found here)

 1/4 cup chopped fresh cilantro to top each dish

 1) Saute the onion and garlic for a minute before adding the carrot, celery, sweet potato, and pepper.
 Saute another minute.

 2) Add the remaining ingredients and bring to a boil.
 Once boiling, cover and reduce heat to simmer for 30 minutes.
-Alternatively, throw all of the ingredients into your slow cooker and turn it on for ~3-4 hours.
-Leave it until it's ready!
-Easy peasy.
+Top with cilantro and serve.